- Program Overview

 Listed below are some of the many training and teaching opportunities we offer our residents.

-- Each resident is expected to give one Grand Rounds presentation in the 3rd and 4th postgraduate year.
+- Each resident develops and presents a Grand Rounds presentation in the 3rd and 4th postgraduate year.

-- During the senior year, residents spend two months on the inpatient services where they supervise and teach junior residents on the inpatient ward.
+- During the senior year, residents spend two months on the inpatient services where they teach and assist junior residents on the inpatient ward.

-- Residents give a formal neuromuscular lecture during the EMG rotation.
+- Residents present a formal neuromuscular lecture during the EMG rotation.

-- Each resident is expected to give one or two presentations/lectures in their PGY 2, 3 and 4 years as part of the formal lecture series.
+- Each resident is expected to present one or two lectures in their PGY 2, 3 and 4 years as part of the formal lecture series.

-- Journal Club: The purpose is to review of current and/or classic articles focused on one topic.
-During Journal Club, current and/or classic articles on a specific topic are reviewed.
-Each house officer gives 2-3 Journal Club presentions during the 2nd postgraduate year.
+- Journal Club: The purpose is to review of current or classic articles focused on one topic.
+Each house officer gives up to 3 Journal Club presentations during the 2nd postgraduate year.